SanjivKannaa/TRINIT-sehastrajit-DEV04/README.txt

 	5. you will be displayed the details and the linkedin account will be opened!

 Algorithm and Workdone
+	A local webserver is created using tornado framework/module in python.
+The user is given an option to enter the email address using a website hosted on port 9090.
 The email addressed given by the user is used to search any similariry in the linkedin website after performing some formatting to the string(email address) and the output is scrapped to find the details of the user. the obtained details is shown to the user and also the linkedin account of the corresponding email is opened.

 Execution Video link - https://drive.google.com/file/d/1_3PX58JWJ2wX_7_jHkSUq4efKpD3_C8D/view?usp=sharing